-Pressing the system reset pushbutton resets all CPU control triggers; resets all on-line channels, control units, and associated L'o devices; activates the CPU reset; and activates the check reset.
+Pressing the system reset pushbutton resets all CPU control triggers; resets all on-line channels, control units, and associated I/o devices; activates the CPU reset; and activates the check reset.
 The CPU is placed in the stopped state, and all pending interruptions are eliminated.
+General and floating-point registers are unchanged.